rk-codeflow/tw1-nft-preview-card/README.md

 I decided to go with CDN as it is less time consuming and I could quickly set up the project.

-However I found it less efficient as Tailwind Intellisense (VS Code extension which suggests different classes base on what we type) does not work.
+However I found it less efficient as Tailwind Intellisense (VS Code extension which suggests different classes based on what we type) does not work.
 ### Screenshot

 ![NFT-CARD](./images/nft-screenshot.png)